Epidemiology

 Several outbreaks of mpox have occurred since 2022, caused by different clades of the virus.
 These outbreaks are ongoing in many countries and have different modes of transmission and levels of risk.[1]

-• Since the beginning of 2022, over 130,000 laboratory-confirmed cases have been reported globally from 131 countries, including 293 deaths, as of 28 February 2025.
-The most affected countries include the US, the DRC, and Brazil.[12]
-Sporadic case clusters have been reported in locations where transmission had previously ceased.[13]
+• Since the beginning of 2022, approximately 150,000 laboratory-confirmed cases were reported globally from 137 countries, including 380 deaths (as of 30 June 2025).
+The most affected countries were the US, the DRC, and Brazil.[13]

 • Unlike previous outbreaks, cases outside of Africa have predominantly been in younger adult men, most of whom identify as gay, bisexual, or other men who have sex with men.[14][15][16]
 There is no signal suggesting sustained transmission outside of these networks.

 • Cases have also been reported in women (mainly heterosexual, including pregnant women) and children, albeit more rarely.[17][18][19]
-In the US, 2.7% of all reported cases were in women including 3% in pregnant or recently pregnant women (as of November 2022).[20]
+In the US, 2.7% of all reported cases were in women including 3% in pregnant or recently pregnant women.[20]

 • In Nigeria, there were more cases in children and women, and fewer cases in people without HIV infection and gay, bisexual, or other men who have sex with men, compared with countries outside of Africa.
 Hospitalization rates were also much higher compared with other countries.[21]